Parmesan Potatoes

-These crispy oven-roasted parmesan potatoes are easy to make & taste amazing.
-The butter, parmesan, and spices soak right in while crisping up the outside!
+These Parmesan potatoes are easy to make and get so crispy in the oven!
+The butter, Parmesan, and spices soak right in for the best flavor.

 This post may contain affiliate links.
 Please read our disclosure policy.